souzatharsis/podcastfy/README.md

 - Integrate with advanced text-to-speech models (OpenAI, Google, ElevenLabs, and Microsoft Edge).
 - Provide multi-language support for global content creation.
 - Integrate seamlessly with CLI and Python packages for automated workflows.

-## Testimonials 💬

-> "Loving this initiative and the best I have seen so far especially for a 'non-techie' user."

-> "Love that you casually built an open source version of the most popular product Google built in the last decade"

-> "Your library was very straightforward to work with.
-You did Amazing work brother 🙏"

-> "I think it's awesome that you were inspired/recognize how hard it is to beat NotebookLM's quality, but you did an *incredible* job with this!
-It sounds incredible, and it's open-source!
-Thank you for being amazing!"

 ## Built with Podcastfy 🚀